apify/apify-docs/sources/platform/integrations/langchain.md

 apify = ApifyWrapper()
 ```

-Then run the Actor, wait for it to finish, and fetch its results from the Apify dataset into a LangChain document loader.
+Run the Actor, wait for it to finish, and fetch its results from the Apify dataset into a LangChain document loader.

 Note that if you already have some results in an Apify dataset, you can load them directly using `ApifyDatasetLoader`, as shown in [this notebook](https://github.com/hwchase17/langchain/blob/fe1eb8ca5f57fcd7c566adfc01fa1266349b72f3/docs/modules/indexes/document_loaders/examples/apify_dataset.ipynb).
 In that notebook, you'll also find the explanation of the `dataset_mapping_function`, which is used to map fields from the Apify dataset records to LangChain `Document` fields.